LokiW-03/comp0197-cw2/crm/README.md

 ---

 **Note**:
-- `train_cam_with_crm.py` will generate superpixel, store them and then load them for calculating alignment loss
+- `train_cam_with_crm.py` will generate superpixel (if not downloaded), store them and then load them for calculating alignment loss
 - `evaluate_with_crm.py` will evaluate the model on the test set, and generate 5 sample reconstructed images
 - Pipeline: